Soul Vessels and Tailpipes

 With placards and posters splattered with images of aborted fetuses, they march at pro-life rallies, scream at, harass, and intimidate women at abortion clinics, and vote only for pro-life candidates (regardless of the candidate’s character or qualifications – see Donald J Trump).

-On the other side of the issue, pro-choice advocates feel just as strongly about women’s autonomy over their bodies.
+Conversely, pro-choice advocates feel as strongly about women’s autonomy over their bodies.
 Pro-choicers believe any decision around pregnancy is solely up to the woman – her body, her choice.
-They believe life begins outside the womb after the baby is born and that being forced to carry an unplanned pregnancy to term, based on someone else’s philosophical or religious views, is an unacceptable assault on autonomy and human dignity.
+They believe life begins outside the womb after the baby is born and that being forced to carry a pregnancy to term, based on someone else’s philosophical or religious views, is an unacceptable assault on autonomy and human dignity.

 Pro-choicers march at rallies, support organizations that provide reproductive health services to women, and vote only for pro-choice candidates.